DeepakKumarSingh003/Credit_card_Defaulters./README.md

               Evaluation Metrics.
-                     (i)  Classification Report for evaluation model performance.
+                     (i) Recall.
+                     (ii) F1 Score

   ## Conclusion:
                     (i) After performing the various model we the get the best accuracy form the Random forest and XGBoost classifier.

                     (ii) Logestic Regression is the least accurate as compared to other models performed.

                    (iii) XGBoost has the best precision and the recall balance.

+                    (iv) Higher recall can be achieved if low precision is acceptable.

+                     (v) Model can be improved with more data and other advance models with higher computation power.